List of Marvel Comics characters: W: Kasper Cole

 Kevin "Kasper" Cole is a character appearing in American comic books published by Marvel Comics.
 The character is the third to use the name White Tiger.
 He has also adopted the moniker of the Black Panther.
 The character was created by Christopher Priest and Dan Fraga and introduced in Black Panther (vol. 3) #50.
 With sales numbers declining on the third volume of Black Panther, the decision was made to retool the series.
-The original character – T'Challa T'Chaka, the king of Wakanda – would be replaced with a new character impersonating the Black Panther, starting with issue #50 (December 2002).
+T'Challa, the original Black Panther, was replaced with a new character impersonating the Black Panther, starting with issue #50 (December 2002).
 According to writer Christopher Priest, this would be 'some guy who starts this gig, essentially, as a scam, but who evolves over the course of time to embrace and appreciate the rich heritage and culture of the Lord of the Wakandas'.

-In issue #50 of the Black Panther, Kevin "Kasper" Cole makes his first appearance.
+In issue #50 of the Black Panther, Kasper Cole makes his first appearance.
 He is an officer in the narcotics division of the New York Police Department's Organized Crime Control Bureau (OCCB), looking to be promoted to homicide detective.
 He lives with his mother Ruth and his pregnant girlfriend Gwen in a squalid apartment in Harlem.
-His father "Black" Jack is a former cop that has been imprisoned on the charge of corruption.
+His father "Black" Jack is a former cop who was imprisoned on the charge of corruption.

 The character was pitched by Priest as a 'dark satire of Spider-Man', in line with work he had done on DC Comics' Steel, who functioned similarly as a 'dysfunctional Superman'.
-The character of Kasper Cole and his friends and family therefore take many cues from Peter Parker and his supporting cast, with Kasper's mother Ruth correlating with Aunt May, his father Jack with Uncle Ben and his girlfriend Gwen with Gwen Stacy.
-Priest also drew inspiration from the film Training Day, as well as sitcom Everybody Loves Raymond.
+Kasper Cole and his friends and family take many cues from Peter Parker and his supporting cast, with Kasper's mother Ruth correlating with Aunt May, his father Jack with Uncle Ben, and his girlfriend Gwen with Gwen Stacy.